muk3shb/Digital-VLSI-SoC-Design-and-Planning/README.md

 ![image](https://github.com/muk3shb/Digital-VLSI-SoC-Design-and-Planning/assets/71267630/6962f07c-582d-403a-a235-043a4d9cca75)

  1. Input to compiler is C program written for Stopwatch Application
  2. This program is fed to compiler where the ouput of compiler is in RISC-V instructon format, so compiler turn the c program code to instruction format.
-In the Picture shown below the left side is Stopwatch application program in "C" Images right ot it are the outputs of compiler which is RISC-V ISA.
+In the Picture shown below the left side is Stopwatch application program in "C" Images right of it are the outputs of compiler which is RISC-V ISA.
 ![image](https://github.com/muk3shb/Digital-VLSI-SoC-Design-and-Planning/assets/71267630/db3bea62-07e0-4f30-8a8c-d1c73bde9737)

 3. The assembler converts those instructions into binary language and the binary words which enters into hardware(i.e chip layout) executes the stop watch application.